 That being said, healthy eating doesn’t have to be complicated.
 I’m not a fan of strict diets that rule out entire food groups.
 A good rule of thumb is to eat at least two to three servings of fruits and vegetables, a moderate amount of protein, and healthy fats every day.

 Furthermore, practice moderation.
 Running burns a lot of calories, and it’s ok to indulge sometimes.
-If you conquered a massive long run and are craving a bowl of peanut butter fudge ice cream or a bag of potato chips that evening, go for it–just don’t do it every day!
+If you conquered a massively long run and are craving a bowl of peanut butter fudge ice cream or a bag of potato chips that evening, go for it–just don’t do it every day!

 Finally, it’s critical to hydrate, hydrate, hydrate.
 Carry a water bottle with you throughout the day aim for at least eight glasses per day.
 It might sound gross to use your urine output as a good indicator–but if you’re urinating regularly with a pale yellow to clear color, you’re good to go.